cjfbuaa/cjfbuaa.github.io/_posts/2019-04-13-loss-functions-in-image-enhancement.md

 **Content Loss** or **Perceptual Loss** is widely used in style transfer[3] and image super-resolution tasks [4, 5].
-It extract features using pre-trained a VGG network.
+It extracts features using pre-trained a VGG network.
 Using results from this [blog](<https://medium.com/lets-enhance-stories/content-and-style-loss-using-vgg-network-e810a7afe5fc>), we can show the effects by using it as a loss function:

 ![vgg-effects.png](https://i.loli.net/2019/04/14/5cb2ba7cd0f2a.png)

 The deeper layer in VGG you use, the more high-level features like object patterns you can combine into final results, in contrast, shallowed layer brings more low-level features.
-In addition, Wang [5] proposed that features before activation is more better since most features are becoming inactive after activation:
+In addition, Wang [5] proposed that features before activation is better since most features are becoming inactive after activation:

 ![Activation Features](https://i.loli.net/2019/04/14/5cb2bcf95d121.png)

-We can formulated the Content Loss as below:
+We can formulate the Content Loss as below:
 $$
 \begin{align}
 l_{VGG/x} =